 The loss or deterioration of irreplaceable habitats including ancient woodland and ancient or veteran trees will not be acceptable unless there are wholly exceptional reasons, and a suitable compensation strategy is agreed.
-Areas of very high or high habitat distinctiveness identified in the District's Nature Recovery Network Mapping (or subsequent survey work) should be avoided in the first instance.
+Areas of very high, high or medium habitat distinctiveness identified in the District's Nature Recovery Network Mapping (or subsequent survey work) and as detailed on the Secretary of State's biodiversity metric should be avoided in the first instance.